dotnet/csharplang/proposals/csharp-10.0/improved-definite-assignment.md

 ## Specification

 ### ?. (null-conditional operator) expressions
 We introduce a new section **?. (null-conditional operator) expressions**.
-See the [null-conditional operator](../../spec/expressions.md#null-conditional-operator) specification and [definite assignment rules](../../spec/variables.md#precise-rules-for-determining-definite-assignment) for context.
+See the [null-conditional operator](../../spec/expressions.md#null-conditional-operator) specification and Precise rules for determining definite assignment [§9.4.4](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/variables.md#944-precise-rules-for-determining-definite-assignment) for context.

 As in the definite assignment rules linked above, we refer to a given initially unassigned variable as *v*.